SomnambulantPublic/KindleWeatherDisplay/server/README.md

 ## Raspberry Pi abbreviated instructions

-install (sudo apt-get install ...)
+install:
-  * python3,
+  * python3;
-  * librsvg2-bin (for rsvg-convert),
+  * librsvg2-bin (for rsvg-convert);
-  * pngcrush,
+  * pngcrush;
-  * nginx
+  * nginx.

-change permissions for nginx web folder
-(chmod -R 777 /var/www/)
+Change permissions for nginx web folder (/var/www/) so scripts that are run as non-root users can add files (I'll let you determine if this is a security issue for you.
+I disabled the root account on my RPi, as a result root's crontab doesn't work, so this is my solution - suggestions??)

+Place the scripts on the server.
+I chose /home/pi/weather/

+ensure scripts are executable (needed for shell script; perhaps not for the python script, as we call it as a argument to calling python3 - ???)

-to run every 10 mins (offset for BOM data updates) install following line in crontab (crontab -e)
+To run every 10 mins (offset for BOM data updates) install following line in crontab
 3,13,23,33,43,53 * * * * /home/pi/weather/weather-script.sh

-ensure scripts are executable
-chmod a+x weather-script.sh weather-script.py